Myalgic Encephalomyelitis (ME) /Chronic Fatigue Syndrome (CFS)

 For further information, advice and support, I recommend the following websites:

-Testimonial for Chronic Fatigue Syndrome
+Praise for help with Chronic Fatigue Syndrome

 “Early last year my body and mind shut down.
 I thought I could rest and become strong again.
 I quickly realised that I had forgotten how to relax; how not to feel guilty if I rested; how to have fun.